trentlarson/endorser-ch/README.md

 next deploy:
-- ci, migrate, and populate jwt.claim (inside endorser-ch)
+- ci and migrate & populate jwt.claim (inside endorser-ch):

 $ # copy current DB to a new backup
 $ npm ci